• Store

 Comply with Building Regulations

-The first two piggies used substandard and unsuitable materials, while the third piggy had checked wind load and used approved and recognised methods of construction.
+The first two piggies used substandard and unsuitable materials, while the third piggy had taken the trouble to use approved and recognised methods of construction.

 The House of Straw

-The player who builds his house of out straw mistakenly believes that running through a piece over and over again in an occasional practice session will suffice.
+The player who builds his house of out straw mistakenly believes that running through a piece over and over again in an occasional, unfocussed practice session will suffice.
 He assumes that getting a note, chord or a passage wrong nine times and correct on the tenth attempt means he will get it right in his exam on the first attempt.
 He’ll be able to pull the rabbit out of the hat on an unfamiliar piano with an examiner sitting in front of him – no worries.
-And he can put off learning his scales to the last minute.
-He doesn’t think it is necessary to bother with fingering – he’s only doing it for fun so it’s not really that important in the end.
+His fingering feels good enough for now so he doesn’t think it is necessary to bother with it.

 The House of Sticks